How to Ace Math Aptitude Tests

 Perform Better on Your SATs

-Numerical reasoning tests are dreaded by the most people.
+The most people dread numerical reasoning tests.
 It is not surprising.
 Math, in itself, is intimidating enough.
-But having to figure out the rationale of why certain numbers go together can be a bit of a pressure-cooker.
-At least with simple math formulas, you know you have an answer to get to if you just perform the required operations.
+But having to figure out the rationale of why specific numbers go together can be a bit of a pressure-cooker.
+At least with pure math formulas, you know you have an answer to get to if you just perform the required operations.
 But with numerical reasoning, if you don’t get it, you’d have to guess, which increases your chances of a wrong answer.

-Numerical reasoning, also called quantitative reasoning, refers to people’s capacity to represent numbers in their mind, and perform numerical manipulations mentally.
-This can be something as simple as being able to add or subtract single digits in one’s mind, or something complex like having to make an educated guess regarding the square root of a number in the thousands.
-Numerical reasoning may need some knowledge of basic math concepts, but in general an average high school student should be able to answer them without prior review.
+Numerical reasoning, also called quantitative rationale, refers to people’s capacity to represent numbers in their mind, and perform numerical manipulations mentally.
+It can be something as simple as being able to add or subtract single digits in one’s mind, or something complex like having to make an educated guess regarding the square root of a number in the thousands.
+The numerical reasoning may need some knowledge of basic math concepts, but in general, an average high school student should be able to answer them without prior review.

 If you’re worried that you won’t perform well in numerical reasoning tests, here’s an interesting factoid for you: did you know that according to research, even young babies are capable of numerical reasoning?
-Of course, it’s not on the same level as the numerical reasoning of an adult, but they can understand patterns by habituation.
-This means that there’s no such thing as a person with a very low capability to understand math.
-Understanding math concepts is innate to human beings.
+Of course, it’s not on the same level as the mathematical reasoning of an adult, but they can understand patterns by habituation.
+It means that there’s no such thing as a person with a shallow capability to understand math.
+Understanding math concepts are innate to human beings.
 You probably are just letting anxiety manipulate your attitude to learning.

 What kinds of questions can you expect from numerical reasoning tests?
 Consider the following 2 sample questions for your reference and review:

 What number comes next in this sequence 4 9 16 25 X?